 Photo credit: @momoandnova

 The Bengal cat may be a unique breed, but is still taxonomically within the domestic feline species.
 This means their nutritional demands don't differ too much from other cats.
 A kitten diet is required until they are fully grown, which may be slightly older than 12 months of age due to the Bengal being a slightly larger sized breed.
-Because they are prone to being active, your vet may recommend a diet for active cats.

 Feeding regular wet food meals along with dry kibble is a simple way to increase your Bengal's water intake to ensure adequate hydration and help support urinary tract health.